Buying Insurance Direct vs. Through an Agent: Pros and Cons

 • Personalized buying experience.
 Agents work closely with customers to learn their needs, so the buying experience is more personalized and focused.

-Even though insurance agents are trained to help customers purchase car insurance, this doesn’t mean this option is without flaws.
+Is it better to use an insurance agent?
+Even though insurance agents are trained to help customers buy car insurance, this doesn’t mean this option is without flaws.

 Cons